feranco/feranco.github.io/_posts/20-05-2018-dynamic-programming.md

 ## Recursively define the value of an optimal solution.

 The second step is to find a recurrent formula computing an optimal solution for a state in terms of the optimal solution of smaller states.
 Such a formula can be defined by carefully analyzing the problem to be solved.
-In the case of House Robber problem, it can be observed that a generic array element i an be part or not be part of an optimal solution.
+In the case of House Robber problem, it can be observed that a generic array element i can be part or not be part of an optimal solution.
 If i is part of an optimal solution, the previous element i-1 cannot be part of an optimal solution and the solution for an array of length i is given by the value of the array element i plus an optimal solution of an array of length i-2.
-If i is not part of an optimal solution, the previous element i-1 can be part of an optimal solution and the solution for an array of length i is given by
+If i is not part of an optimal solution, the previous element i-1 can be part of an optimal solution and the solution for an array of length i is given by an optimal solution of an array of length i-2.
+So, an optimal solution S(i) for an array A of length i is given by S(i) = max (A[i] + S(i-2), S(i-1).

+## Compute the value of an optimal solution.

+Once the value of an optimal solution is defined by a recurrent formula, there are two approaches to implement a procedure computing this value.
+The first approach is **top-down with memoization**: the program is written recursively in a natural manner, but modified to save each subsolution (tipically in an array or hash table).
+The program first checks if a solution for the subproblem was already found.
+If so, it returns the saved value avoid to recompute the subsolution; if not, the procedure computes the value in the usual manner.
+The following C++ programs implements a solution to the House Robber problem according to this approach.

 {% highlight cpp %}
 int rob_helper(vector<int>& nums, vector<int>& dp, int idx) {